ShahuPatil07/LS-Web-Development-/Week1/Assignment.md

 ## Project Overview

 Welcome to your first weekend project at Learner's Space!
 This week, you'll be creating a responsive website about your favorite game.
 This project will help you apply your HTML, CSS, and JavaScript skills.
-By the end of the weekend, you'll have a professional-looking site with interactive features to showcase your favorite game.
+By the end of the week, you'll have a professional-looking site with interactive features to showcase your favorite game.

 ## Objectives